wrightmat/dnd-eberron/locations/Adar.md

 ### Development

 * Sometime during the Second Sundering, Adarans started feeding (at least certain) criminals to the blue dragons that are prevalent in the area.
 * During the summer of the Quiet Year, Adar established Olympics-like games for competitive art.
-The first one took place the following summer, and every summer since.
+The first one took place the following summer, and every summer since, opening it up to the rest of Sarlona.
+* The Wanderers of Twilight still pop up occasionally, so security has increased across the region, especially during the Art-lympics.

 ### References